-Helen Vivienne Fletcher has been writing for children and young adults for the past ten years.
-She has won and been shortlisted for several writing competitions, including making the shortlist for the 2008 Joy Cowley Award and in 2015 she was named Outstanding New Playwright at the Wellington Theatre Awards for her play How to Catch a Grim Reaper.
-Her e-picture books have been sold worldwide, and translated into French, German and Spanish.
+Helen Vivienne Fletcher has been writing for children and young adults for the past fifteen years.
+She has won and been shortlisted for several writing competitions, including making the shortlist for the 2008 Joy Cowley Award, the shortlist for the 2018 Ngaio Marsh Best First Book Award, and in 2015 she was named Outstanding New Playwright at the Wellington Theatre Awards for her play How to Catch a Grim Reaper.

-Helen is the author of three picture books for children, two young adult novels – Broken Silence and Underwater, and a short story collection for adults, Symbolic Death.
-You learn more about and purchase Helen’s books on her personal website.
+Helen is the author of three picture books for children, one novel for 8-12 year olds The Trespassers Club two young adult novels – Broken Silence and Underwater, and a short story collection for adults, Symbolic Death.
+You can find out more about Helen’s books on her personal website.